wombleton/gitlaw-nz/acts/L/Limited Partnerships Act 2008.md

     (3) The consent must be in the prescribed form.

-    (4) If the general partners fail to comply with this section, each general partner commits an offence and is liable on summary conviction to a fine not exceeding $10,000\.
+    (4) If the general partners fail to comply with this section, each general partner commits an offence and is liable on conviction to a fine not exceeding $10,000\.

+    Section 60(4): amended, on 1 July 2013, by [section 413][157] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 61 Rectification or correction of register